top of page

 On the top of «Wings for life», multipitch on Telendos.

 Several multi-pitches are equipped throughout the island, some of them are worth a visit and give a remarkable point of view.
 Three Ilots sector and the south face of Telendos have a number of interesting multi pitches.
-Three stripes in Spartacus sector is a great first route for discovering multi pitch climbing, graded 5c+ max, with a walking descent, some scrambling required.
+3 stripes in Spartacus sector is a great first route for discovering multi pitch climbing, graded 5c+ max, with a walking descent, some scrambling required.

 Let's talk about limestone